djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 """

 ## Eventful issues
-using the try...catch syntax to find error easily.
+Using the try...catch syntax to find error easily.

 Reminder of JS try..catch :
 ```